-Based on the above analysis, we propose a unique design that is customized to the StyleGAN2 model for parameter-efficient generation (Figure~\ref{fig:module}).
-For the generator, since the direct adoption of existing efficient modules (e.g., group convolution, depthwise separable convolution) will break the entangled structure of the convolution weights and style vectors (Eqs.~\ref{eq:modulation}, \ref{eq:demodulation}), we equally \textbf{Split} the feature maps, using the channel split operation, to undergo two branches.
-The modulation and demodulation operations w.r.t. the style vectors and convolution weights are individually applied to each branch.
-Afterwards, the outputs of the two branches are concatenated, and the \textbf{Channel Shuffle} operation is performed, allowing information to be shared between two channels.
+Based on the above analysis, we propose a unique design customized to the StyleGAN2 model for parameter-efficient generation (Figure~\ref{fig:module}).
+For the generator, since the direct adoption of existing efficient modules (e.g., group convolution, depthwise separable convolution) will break the entangled structure of the convolution weights and style vectors ({Equations}~\ref{eq:modulation}, \ref{eq:demodulation}), we equally \textbf{Split} the feature maps, using the channel split operation, to {create} two branches.
+The modulation and demodulation operations {for} the style vectors and convolution weights are individually applied to each branch. {Afterwards}, the outputs of the two branches are concatenated, and the \textbf{Channel Shuffle} operation is performed, allowing information to be shared between two channels.
 If the Channel Shuffle operation is not performed, the generator is considered to be two independent networks.
-Channel Shuffle enables hybrid and diverse pattern combinations across branches to facilitate the image generation quality.
+Channel Shuffle enables hybrid and diverse pattern combinations across branches to facilitate image generation quality.
 For the discriminator, as neither modulation nor demodulation is applied, there is more flexibility in improving the design.
-Therefore, we devise two asymmetric branches with $3\times 3\times 3$ and $1\times 1\times 1$ convolutions.
+Therefore, we {devised} two asymmetric branches with $3\times 3\times 3$ and $1\times 1\times 1$ convolutions.
 The $1\times 1\times 1$ convolution leads to a further parameter reduction while compromising the local spatial structure.
-But this is rectified by the Channel Shuffle operation which exchanges information by shuffling the feature maps of $1\times 1\times 1$ and $3\times 3\times 3$ convolutions.
-Overall, the generator enjoys a parameter reduction by a factor of 2 while the discriminator enjoys a parameter reduction by nearly a factor of 4.
+But this is rectified by the Channel Shuffle operation, which exchanges information by shuffling the feature maps of $1\times 1\times 1$ and $3\times 3\times 3$ convolutions.